 (c) an inspector has not granted an exemption in respect of that incidence.

-An inspector is the Chief Veterinary Officer (CVO), the Deputy CVO or an inspector appointed under the Animal Health Act and usually includes Government Veterinary Officers, Stock Officers and Quarantine Officers.
+An inspector is the Chief Veterinary Officer (CVO), the Deputy CVO or an inspector appointed under the Animal Health Act 1995 and usually includes Government Veterinary Officers and Biosecurity Officers and Inspectors.

 Submitting samples to the Mt Pleasant Animal Health Laboratory or any other laboratory without separate advice to an inspector is